-Our total revenue during the 2014 financial year was A\$9,529,684.
-This was 37% down on 2013 revenues which were in turn 49% below 2012 levels.
+Our total revenue during the 2015 financial year increased by 76% to A\$16,774,978 compared to 2014.Our 2014 total revenues were 37% below 2013 levels.

-The major driver of the decline in revenues from 2012 to 2014 was due to the decline and eventual exit from low margin blood glucose strip manufacturing at our Rowville facility.
-In addition, one-off revenues from product development milestones from Siemens and research and development services for LifeScan in 2012 have accentuated the declines in revenues over this period.
-However, underlying these major factors has been a significant increase of quarterly service fees revenues over this three year period based on growing sales by LifeScan of the OneTouch Verio test strips worldwide.
+The major driver of the decline in revenues from 2013 to 2014 was due to the decline and eventual exit from low margin blood glucose strip manufacturing at our Rowville facility.
+However, underlying these major factors has been a significant increase of quarterly service fees revenues over this three year period resulting from the increased sales of the OneTouch® Verio® blood glucose test strips by LifeScan.